 This breezy, palm-studded escape rests on the shores of serene Vembanad Lake, in the peaceful village of Kumarakom in central Kerala.
 With modern-rustic cottages, an Ayurvedic spa and sprawling lake views, it’s a rewarding stopover between the Keralan coast and mountains, as well as a scenic base for houseboat adventures, wildlife-spotting in Kumarakom’s bird sanctuary and exploring nearby Kottayam’s temples and churches.
 Best are the Bamboo Villas with plunge pools and open-air showers in, yes, bamboo-walled private gardens, while its market-fresh Keralan meals might include spiced prawns and coconut-infused stews.

 Some of Kerala’s finest mountain-and-valley views spread widely around family-owned Windermere, a lovingly converted colonial-era cardamom estate just outside Munnar, in South India’s premier tea-growing region.
-Red-cedar beams, terracotta floors and open-stone walls create a country-luxe feel in the light-flooded rooms, filled with locally crafted furniture and hand-embroidered linen; top pick are the balcony-edged Planters Rooms.
+Red-cedar beams, terracotta floors and open-stone walls create a country-luxe feel in the light-flooded rooms at this Keralan hotel, filled with locally crafted furniture and hand-embroidered linen; top pick are the balcony-edged Planters Rooms.
 In-house naturalists lead hikes through the grounds – fragrant with coffee, guava and gooseberry – and the seductive infinity pool overlooks tea plantations.
 Seasonal market- and garden-fresh produce fires the Kerala-rooted kitchen.

 This thoughtfully converted 16th-century mansion with eight rooms lies in the heart of Kochi’s evocative Fort Cochin, with its crumbling European-style architecture and Chinese fishing nets.
-In each of the rooms, antiques collected from around the world by Le Colonial’s French owners blend with vintage styling and original architecture, such as breezy verandas and marble-and-teak bathrooms.
+In each of the rooms at this boutique hotel in Kerala, antiques collected from around the world by Le Colonial’s French owners blend with vintage styling and original architecture, such as breezy verandas and marble-and-teak bathrooms.
 The showstopper is the Viceroy Suite, but each room is a delight.
 In the lush tropical gardens, bobbing palms overlook a romantic pool.
 Have an Ayurvedic massage on your terrace, before tucking in to a South Indian thali platter crafted from the day’s market goodies.

 A fabulous, traditional Kerala-style family mansion, Flamingo Boutique bursts with intricate woodwork, handmade tiles, fresh flowers and beautiful antique furniture, sensitively revamped into a historical boutique hideaway.
 The tempting limestone-and-wood rooms have soothing indoor-outdoor bathrooms, and you can paddle straight down to Marari’s golden sands (Flamingo has its own canoe), laze by the frangipani-fringed pool and practise yoga in the lush gardens.
 The Arabian Sea-washed location, in beachy Marari just north of Alleppey, is a coastal highlight along the Keralan coast, with blazing sunsets, and only 45km from Kochi.